alexvcasillas/cratebox-io/cratebox.md

 We have a roadmap for new implementations and this are our intentions:

 * Specific State Time Traveling via `travelTo(index: number)` exposed API method.
-* Advanced types in the following order:
-  1.  types.frozen
-  2.  types.literal
 * Lifecycle hooks
   * Before Create via `beforeCreate` model property.
   * After Create via `afterCreate` model property.